taboca/telasocial-labs/pages/webcam-canvas/content.md

 ## GetUserMedia

 This API is available now in JavaScript with modern web browsers such as Chrome ( tested with Canary .)
-You can this JavaScript interface to associate a callback from your code.
+You can use this interface to request permission to the webcam and associate a callback in JavaScript.

 If the page is served from a remote domain site, the browser will request permission to the user.
 When permission is granted, your registered callback should called and and a stream will be passed.